hetpandya/youtube_tts_data_generator/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://en.wikipedia.org/wiki/MIT_License)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 A python library to generate speech dataset.
-Youtube Speech Data Generator also takes care of almost all your speech data preprocessing needed to build a speech dataset along with their transcriptions making sure it follows a directory structure followed by most of the text-to-speech architecture.
+Youtube Speech Data Generator also takes care of almost all your speech data preprocessing needed to build a speech dataset along with their transcriptions making sure it follows a directory structure followed by most of the text-to-speech architectures.

 ## Installation
 Make sure [ffmpeg](https://ffmpeg.org/download.html#get-packages) is installed and is set to the system path.